SUBMISSIONS ARE DUE FEBRUARY 22, 2019

-CITE, the Conference of Independent Teachers of English, supports the teaching and learning of English at its member CIS Ontario schools.
+CITE, the Conference of Independent Teachers of English, supports the teaching and learning of English, Media Studies and drama at its member CIS Ontario schools.
 We do so through two ambitious complementary projects: an annual professional conference for teachers of English and the publication of an anthology of student writing.
 CITE also facilitates meetings of member schools' English curriculum leaders, and provides a social and professional network for literacy teachers.

 CITE is managed by a devoted group of volunteers, the Executive:

 “Our time is a time for crossing borders, for erasing old categories, for probing around.
 When two seemingly disparate elements are imaginatively apposed, put in apposition in new and unique ways, startling discoveries often result.”